Text Size Print

 - The student writing a literature thesis should obtain from the program coordinator an information sheet listing all the thesis procedures.
 The creative writing thesis information sheet is available from the creative writing coordinator.
 See the Academic Regulations section and the section at the beginning of the English listing of the graduate catalog on Thesis for further information.

 - The student must file an Application for Graduate Degree with the Office of Registration no later than the completion of 24 credit hours (36 hours in the 6-12 Initial Licensure concentration) and prior to enrollment in the final semester of course work.
-A $50 commencement fee must accompany the application that is paid in the Office of Cashiering.

 - The student writing a thesis files an oral examination form containing date, place of scheduled defense, members of the committee, and the title in the College of Graduate and Professional Studies at least four weeks before the scheduled defense.
 The student will provide an abstract of the thesis of not more than 400 words to be filed in the College of Graduate and Professional Studies.
 The thesis must be successfully defended with approved copies being deposited in the Longwood Library and any binding fee being paid before the student can be certified for graduation.